Pea soup recipes

 The cool days of fall are the perfect season to warm up with hearty pea soups.
 Gone are the days of that mushy green excuse of a pea soup!
 Today's updated recipes are creamy, vibrant and irresistible.
 Different types of peas put an inventive spin on the classic split pea soup.

-Minty Pea SoupMakes 6 servings
+Sugar Snap Pea SoupMakes 6 Servings

-2 tablespoons butter
+2 tablespoons butter, divided

 Fresh grated nutmeg